johnpaulada/guides/src/pages/software-engineering/trampolining/index.md

 }
 ```

-To create a trampolined factorial function, we have to modify our `fact()` function first, changing the recursive case to return a function which returns a value, instead of the value itself.
+To create a trampolined factorial function, you have to modify our `fact()` function first, changing the recursive case to return a function which returns a value, instead of the value itself.
 It would look like this:

 ```javascript
 function fact(x, n) {